ekpo-d/FCCLAGOS-website/README.md

-# The Free Code Camp Lagos Website
+# The Free Codes Camp Lagos Website

 This is our first collaborative project - the FCCL website.